-No salt, sugar, MSG, saturated fat, trans fat, cholesterol, hydrolyzed plant protein, artificial flavors, colors, or chemical preservatives
+No salt, sugar, MSG, GMOs, saturated fat, trans fat, cholesterol, hydrolyzed plant protein, artificial flavors, colors, or chemical preservatives

 Chef Henry M. Summers